Marker Logo

 Topics.
 This historical marker is listed in this topic list: Railroads & Streetcars.
 A significant historical year for this entry is 1972.

 Location.
 42° 40.201′ N, 74° 18.651′ W. Marker is in Schoharie, New York, in Schoharie County.
-Marker is at the intersection of Depot Lane and Arrow Lane, on the right when traveling south on Depot Lane.
+It is at the intersection of Depot Lane and Arrow Lane, on the right when traveling south on Depot Lane.
 Touch for map.
 Marker is at or near this postal address: 123 Depot Ln, Schoharie NY 12157, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Site of First School (approx. 0.4 miles away); Throop Drug Store (approx. 0.4 miles away); Oldest Building (approx. 0.4 miles away); Swarts Tavern (approx. 0.4 miles away); Schoharie Free Movies (approx. 0.4 miles away); Old Stone House (approx. 0.4 miles away); Schoharie Veterans Memorial (approx. half a mile away); Schoharie (approx. half a mile away).
+At least 8 other markers are within walking distance of this marker: Site of First School (approx. 0.4 miles away); Throop Drug Store (approx. 0.4 miles away); Oldest Building (approx. 0.4 miles away); Swarts Tavern (approx. 0.4 miles away); Schoharie Free Movies (approx. 0.4 miles away); Old Stone House (approx. 0.4 miles away); Schoharie Veterans Memorial (approx. half a mile away); Schoharie (approx. half a mile away).
 Touch for a list and map of all markers in Schoharie.

 Also see . . .